 If you are new to Archery you will need to undertake a beginner's course.
 Anyone from the age of 8 is welcome.
 Juniors under the age of 18 must be accompanied by a parent or guardian, this also applies if they subsequently join the club.
 Our beginner courses are very popular, especially over the summer months, so please book early to avoid missing out.

-The course consist of three sessions; these are run over three consecutive Saturday mornings 9:15 and 12 with a short break in the middle.
+The course consist of three sessions; these are run over three consecutive Saturday mornings from 9:15 AM until noon with a short tea-break in the middle.
 All the equipment is provided and the beginner bows are light weight, but it is a "physical" sport.
 If you have a disability which you think may affect your shooting, please email us before booking to discuss this.

 Our coaches will teach and advise you on a number of topics over the duration of the course, relating to style, bow types, safety and shooting etiquette.
 The intention is that you will complete the course having had fun and having also acquired some basic skills and competence in the sport.
 Please read our frequently asked questions for more information.